 *Affiliate links may be contained in this post.

-Generally, you can use just about any kind of paint on wood surfaces.
+Generally, you can use just about any kind of paint on wood surfaces, whether it’s wood furniture, wood trim or other wood surfaces.

 Oil-based paint is great for furniture makeovers in terms of durability over time.
 However, it’s not as easy to deal with as latex and other specialty furniture paints are.
 With an oil-based paint, you absolutely must make sure you use a high-quality paint brush that will work with oil-based paint.
 Generally, it just works better to brush oil-based paint on, rather than rolling it.
 Oil-based paint is also known to have fewer brush strokes as well.
 Clean-up for oil-based paint is not a picnic.
 You have to use mineral spirits or paint thinner to clean your brushes and any paint off you as well.
 Most oil-based paints won’t require an additional topcoat though.